amercader/trfclab.org/content/post/2024-12-20-trfc-merry-christmas/index.en.md

 ---
-title: "Merry Christmas from the TRFC Lab!"
+title: "Merry Christmas and Happy 2025 from the TRFC Lab!"
 date: 2024-12-20
 image:
   filename: featured.jpg